 Secondly, if you’re not able to make any contributions into your super account for 16 months, your insurance may be cancelled because the account is considered inactive under super laws, unless you tell your super provider you want to keep it.

 Will my income protection cover me if I’ve lost work?

 Income protection covers you if you can’t work because of illness or injury.
 Income protection doesn’t cover loss of work for other reasons (like business closure).

 If you have income protection with your super, it’s important to understand how it may be affected by a change to your work hours or income, so it’s a good idea to check your policy.
 What’s more your income protection cover will stop if you’re no longer employed.

 For more information on your policy and cover, please contact your financial adviser or our customer support team on 131 267.

 Will my insurance be affected if my work hours have changed?

 Generally, insurance inside super is assessed using the hours you were working and your income at the time of injury or illness.
-However, since many people’s hours have been reduced as a result of COVID-19, some insurers have brought in some short-term measures to help.
+However, since many people’s hours had been reduced as a result of COVID-19, some insurers had brought in some short-term measures to help.

 For example, with certain AMP Life insurance policies held inside an AMP super account – claims made where the injury or illness occurred between 29 February 2020 and 31 March 2021 will be assessed in a way that makes sure the benefits aren’t reduced because of a reduction in work hours.
 Learn more